MarcPickel/MarcPickel/README.md

 ## Hey, how's it goin'?
-I'm Marc Pickelman, a born and raised Yooper, livin' in South Dakota, and learnin' how to code. 💻
+I'm Marc Pickelman, a born and raised Yooper, livin' in South Dakota and learnin' how to code. 💻

 Now, I know what you're thinking...
 What is a hobbit?
 I suppose hobbits need some description nowadays, since they have become rare and shy of the Big People, as they call us.